 - No battery life indicator

 I first used the SR with the Wahoo ELEMNT ROAM 3.
 SR mini surprised me as it didn’t give me too many false positives.
 In fact, it gave me around one false positive per 3 hours of riding.
 I was surprised because the SR30 was a mess.
-After one firmware update, it started giving me several false updates per hour of riding.
+After one firmware update, it started giving me several false positives per hour of riding.
 It became unusable.

-I also noticed that the Auto Sleep feature didn’t activate itself during my first long ride.
+I also noticed that the Auto Sleep feature didn’t activate during my first long ride.
 I don’t know why, because I had turned it on before the ride.
 During my second ride, it worked.
 This is a useful feature, by the way.
 The app also allows you to adjust the duration after which the radar falls asleep.

 Remember, though, that the iGPSport SR mini socket is incompatible with the Garmin quarter-turn mount.
 It’s rotated by 90°.